Khotyn Fortress

-The Khotyn Fortress (Хотинська фортеця, twierdza w Chocimiu, Hotin Kalesi, Cetatea Hotinului) is a fortification complex located on the right bank of the Dniester River in Khotyn, Chernivtsi Oblast (province) of southwestern Ukraine.
-It lies within the historical region of northern Bessarabia, a Romanian territory occupied in 1940 by the Soviet Union following the Molotov–Ribbentrop Pact.
+The Khotyn Fortress (Хотинська фортеця; Cetatea Hotinului; twierdza w Chocimiu; Hotin Kalesi) is a fortification complex located on the right bank of the Dniester River in Khotyn, Chernivtsi Oblast (province) of southwestern Ukraine.
+It lies within the historical region of northern Bessarabia, a formerly Romanian territory occupied in 1940 by the Soviet Union following the Molotov–Ribbentrop Pact.
 The fortress is located near another famous defensive structure, the Kamianets-Podilskyi Castle.
 Construction of the current stone Khotyn Fortress began in the late XIV century, when these lands had already become part of Moldavia.
 The fortress underwent significant improvements in the 1380s and in the 1460s under the Romanian princes Alexander the Good and Stephen the Great.

 History

 As a Rus' stronghold

 The Khotyn Fortress' beginning goes back to the Khotyn Fort, which was built in the 10th century by Prince Vladimir the Great as one of the border fortifications of southwestern Kievan Rus', after he added the land of present-day Bukovina to his control.
 The fort, which eventually was rebuilt a fortress, was located on important commerce routes, which connected Scandinavia and Kyiv with the Ponyzia (lowlands), Podolia, Genoese and Greek colonies on the Black Sea, through Moldavia and Wallachia, on the famous "trade route from the Varangians to the Greeks".

 The fortification was located on a rocky territory, created by the tall right-hand shore of the Dniester and the valley.
 At first it was just a huge mound of dirt with wooden walls and protective equipment.
 It was designed to protect the settlement of Khotyn across the river.
 The first stone construction was rather small.
 It was located exactly where the northern tower is located today.
 Throughout the centuries, this fortress underwent many reconstructions and expansions, and was damaged by new conquerors, who would later rebuild it.

 By the late 11th century, Khotyn Fortress was under the control of the Principality of Terebovlia.
 In the 1140s, the fortress was incorporated into the Principality of Halych, and by 1199 became part of the Kingdom of Galicia–Volhynia.